• Free shipping on all orders

 What Are the Causes of Pink Eye?

 Eyes can work as a “window” to your cat’s body.
-Sometimes, pink eye is the first sign of a more worrying problem inside the eye or a “systemic problem” (a problem in your cat’s body).
-It is important to get help from your veterinarian if your cat’s eye is persistently pink so that they can examine your cat and make sure pink eye is not a manifestation of a more severe problem.
+Sometimes, pink eye is the first sign of a more worrying problem inside the eye or a systemic problem (a problem affecting your cat’s entire body).
+It is vital to get help from your veterinarian if your cat’s eye is persistently pink so that they can examine your cat and make sure pink eye is not a manifestation of a more severe problem.

 Infectious Causes of Pink Eye in Cats